Socialist People's Front: Structure

 The SPF congress is the supreme organ of the party.
 The congress chooses the party's executive council, which oversees and organizes the activity of the party in between congresses, received decisions regarding creating coalitions with other parties, and approves the budget, any reports on the use of funds, and the candidacy of the head of the election committee.
 The party's sole leader is the chairperson.
 Territorial subgroups of the party are its chapters and groups.

 Participation in elections

-The party participated in Parliamentary elections and came 11th with 16,515 (1.21%) votes and no seats.
-The municipal elections in 2015 were more successful, as the political block the party participated in received 68 seats, of which 2 were delegates of SPF, including Rafael Muksinov, a current member of Vilnius City Council.
-The party council decided not to participate in the parliamentary election in 2016.
+The party participated in the 2012 parliamentary election and came 11th with 16,515 (1.21%) votes and no seats.
+The municipal elections in 2015 were more successful, as the political bloc the party participated in received 68 seats, of which 2 were delegates of SPF, including Rafael Muksinov, a member of Vilnius City Council.
+The party council decided not to participate in the 2016 parliamentary election.

 Controversies

 The SPF caused controversy twice in 2010 when members of the party were denied entry into Estonia.
 On April 21, party leader Algirdas Paleckis was part of a group of activists traveling to Estonia to protest NATO's policy regarding the war in Afghanistan.
 Paleckis was told that he was on the Estonian persona non-grata list because of his political views and activities.
 In late June, SPF activists, along with anti-fascists from Latvia, were denied entry on their way to protest a meeting of veterans of the 20th Waffen Grenadier Division of the SS near the Vaivara concentration camp.
 The activists were told that their vehicle was not fit for entry, and, according to the SPF, the only member of the SPF who managed the border crossing into Estonia was not on the official SPF list of activists and had not been mentioned by name by protest organizers over the telephone.

 In 2011, Lithuanian authorities had initiated prosecution against Paleckis for his denial of Soviet aggression against Lithuania, or, to be more specific, against his claim that Soviet soldiers and special units were not responsible for the deaths of 13 people (including one victim of friendly fire) on January 13, 1991.
 Paleckis allegedly found several witnesses and ballistic assessments that seemed to indicate that there were secret snipers on the roof of the Vilnius TV centre who were shooting into the civilians.
 He then went on to state publicly that "it appears that in January 1991 our own people were shooting at our own people."
 It was the first verdict in Lithuania's history on charges of denying aggressive conduct of the Soviet Union.
 A Vilnius court had vindicated Paleckis in January 2012.
 The prosecution had appealed, and Paleckis was sentenced to a fine of 10,400 litas on June 12, 2012.
 Paleckis himself claimed that there was purportedly no independent investigation into the events of January 13, 1991 at the Vilnius TV tower.